Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Wearing Beach Clothes

-This is the biggest mistake.
-Many tourists visit the temple after going to the beach.
+This is the top mistake.
+Many tourists visit right after the beach.
 They wear swimsuits or very casual clothes.
-This does not match the temple environment.
+This does not match the temple’s calm setting.

 Forgetting Shoulder Coverage

-Many people wear sleeveless tops and forget to bring a cover.
-This can make them feel uncomfortable once they arrive.
+Many visitors wear sleeveless tops and forget a cover-up.
+This can feel awkward once they arrive.

 Choosing Style Over Respect

-Some visitors focus only on looking good in photos.
+Some visitors focus only on photos.
 They wear flashy or revealing outfits.
-This can feel disrespectful in a spiritual place.
+This can feel disrespectful in a quiet, spiritual place.

 The temple is quiet and peaceful.
-Loud clothing styles can feel out of place.
+Loud clothing styles can feel out of place here.

 Dressing Tips for First-Time Visitors

-If this is your first visit, these tips will help you:
+If this is your first visit, these tips help:

 - Carry a scarf or light jacket